-Article 27.
+Article 32.
 Duties of the Chair of the General Shareholders' Meeting

-- 1. The chair of the General Shareholders' Meeting, who is responsible for progress of the meeting, shall generally have the powers needed for such purposes (including those of order and discipline) and the following powers, among others: - a.
+- The chair of the General Shareholders' Meeting, who is responsible for progress of the meeting, shall generally have the powers needed for such purposes (including those of order and discipline) and the following powers, among others: - a.
 To call the meeting to order. - b.
 To verify that there is a valid quorum for the General Shareholders' Meeting and, if applicable, to declare it to be validly in session. - c.
 To report on the presence of a notary public, if any, to prepare the minutes of the meeting as a result of a request made by the Board of Directors for such purpose. - d.
-To make decisions regarding questions, requests for clarification, or claims raised with respect to the list of attendees, the identity and status of the shareholders and their proxy representatives, the authenticity and integrity of the proxy and absentee voting cards or relevant verification instruments, as well as all matters relating to the possible exclusion, suspension or limitation of political rights and, specifically, the right to vote pursuant to law and the By-Laws. - e.
-To grant the floor to executive directors or officers that the chair deems appropriate in order to address the shareholders at the General Shareholders' Meeting to report on the progress of the Company, as well as to present the results, goals and plans thereof.
-If the chair of the General Shareholders' Meeting has the status of executive director, such presentation may be made directly thereby, in whole or in part.
+To accept new proposed resolutions relating to matters included in the agenda. - e.
+To make decisions regarding questions, requests for clarification, or claims raised with respect to the list of attendees, the identity and status of the shareholders and their proxy representatives, the authenticity and integrity of the proxy and absentee voting cards or relevant verification instruments, as well as all matters relating to the possible exclusion, suspension or limitation of political rights and, specifically, the right to vote pursuant to applicable legal provisions, the By-Laws and these Regulations. - f.
+To resolve any questions that may arise in relation to the interpretation and application of these Regulations during the General Shareholders' Meeting, with the assistance of its secretary, if so required, and with the participation of the legal counsel in relation to the legality thereof. - g.
+To organise deliberations and presentations. - h.
+To grant the floor to the chairs of the committees of the Board of Directors, to the executive directors and members of management that the chair deems appropriate in, as well as any such other persons designated for the purpose of addressing the General Shareholders' Meeting in order to report on the progress of the Company or regarding any issue of particular concern to the Company and to present the results, goals and plans thereof.
+If the chair of the General Shareholders' Meeting has the status of executive director, such presentation may be made directly thereby, in whole or in part. - i.
+To organise and direct the progress of the meeting. - j.
+To indicate the time for voting, establish the voting systems and procedures, determine the system for counting and calculating the votes, and announce the results of voting on the adoption of resolutions (individually, grouped by blocks or as a whole).

-- f.
-To organise and direct the progress of the meeting in accordance with the powers set forth in Article 36 below.
-To indicate the time for voting, establish the voting systems and procedures, determine the system for counting and calculating the votes, and announce the voting results. - g.
-To temporarily suspend the General Shareholders' Meeting and propose the continuation thereof. - h.
-To bring the meeting to a close. - 2.
-The chair of the General Shareholders' Meeting may entrust the management of the debate to a director the chair deems appropriate, or to the secretary for the General Shareholders' Meeting, who shall carry out these duties on behalf of the chair, with the chair having the right to retake them at any time. - 3.
-The chair of the General Shareholders' Meeting may appoint a representative of the Company to make an organised presentation to the shareholders on those questions or considerations that the Company's shareholders -even if they are not in attendance or represented by proxy at the General Shareholders' Meeting- have submitted to the Company through other channels of participation and that the chair of the General Shareholders' Meeting deems appropriate to present.
+- k.
+To temporarily suspend the General Shareholders' Meeting and propose the extension thereof, as well as to simplify any of the formalities and procedures established for the meeting in the case of force majeure. - I. To bring the meeting to a close. - 2.
+The chair of the General Shareholders' Meeting may entrust the leadership and management of the debate to a director the chair deems appropriate, or to the secretary for the General Meeting, who shall carry out these duties on behalf of the chair, with the chair having the right to retake them at any time. - 3.
+The chair of the General Shareholders' Meeting may appoint a representative of the Company to make an organised presentation to the shareholders on those questions or considerations that the shareholders -even if they are not in attendance or represented by proxy at the General Shareholders' Meeting- have submitted to the Company through other channels of participation and that the chair of the General Shareholders' Meeting deems appropriate to present.